karpusa/frontend-nanodegree-feedreader/README.md

 4. Ensure that the menu changes visibility when clicked
 5. Ensure when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container.
 6. Ensure that a new feed is loaded by the loadFeed function that the content actually changes.
+7. Additional test: ensure that new feed added to menu
+8. Additional test: ensure that feed removed from menu